BP Solar: Operations

 BP Solar had many projects and co-operative activities in developing countries, including supplying power to 36,000 homes in rural Indonesia, installing 1000 solar devices to provide power to 400 remote villages in the Philippines, and setting up a rural electrification scheme in Malaysia to provide power to 30,000 remote homes in Sabah, Sarawak and Peninsular Malaysia.
 In the mid-1980s BP installed Solar power for Microwave repeater stations across Sierra Leone in support of a telecommunications network restoration.

-BP Solar (with the Commonwealth Scientific and Industrial Research Organisation — CSIRO) was also involved in the commercialization of a long-life deep cycle lead acid battery, which is well suited to the storage of electricity for renewable remote area power systems (RAPS).
-This GreenGel battery, and CSIRO's new battery charging procedures, will reduce capacity loss and premature failure sometimes encountered with existing battery technology.
-A significant component of the project will be the establishment of an innovative manufacturing process to enable the production of these advanced batteries at an internationally competitive price, facilitating a major export market.
+BP Solar, together with the Commonwealth Scientific and Industrial Research Organisation (CSIRO), was also involved in the commercialization of a long-life deep cycle lead acid battery suited to the storage of electricity for renewable remote area power systems (RAPS).
+This GreenGel battery, and CSIRO's new battery charging procedures, aim to reduce capacity loss and premature failure sometimes encountered with existing battery technology.
+A significant component of the project will be the establishment of a manufacturing process for the production of these advanced batteries at an internationally competitive price, facilitating a major export market.